Swedish heraldry: Former city arms

 Stockholm (1250) is the largest city and present-day capital of Sweden.
 The original city seal depicted a city, but in 1376, the head of Saint Erik was introduced and remains in the city's seal to present day.
-In the 1920s, the city arms were revised, based upon a church icon said to represent Saint Olaf, although the blazon clearly indicates Saint Erik as the intended subject, and these arms were officially granted in 1934.
+In the 1920s, the city arms were revised, based upon a church icon said to represent Saint Erik, (the blazon clearly indicates Saint Erik as the intended subject), and these arms were officially granted in 1934.
 Blazon: Azure, a crowned head of Saint Erik [couped] Or.

 Uppsala (1286) was the seat of power in Sweden from antiquity.
 Since the 12th century, it has been the ecclesiastical center of Sweden, and it is the site of the oldest university in Sweden.
 The origin of the city arms is somewhat obscure, but the lion has been featured on Uppsala's city seal since 1737, and in the city arms which were granted in 1943.
 Up until the 18th century (1737) there were different forms of a church in the city seal like in the arms of the city of Skara, also a seat of a bishop.
 Blazon: Azure, a crowned lion passant gardant Or, fimbriated sable and langued and armed gules.

 Landskrona (1413) was established by Eric of Pomerania while the region was part of Denmark, as an anti-Hansa city to compete with other Danish port cities under Hansa control.
 The city was originally symbolised by a gold "queen's crown" on a red field, in direct reference to Margrethe Valdemarsdatter, and the city received its present arms in 1880, based on a city seal from 1663 depicting a crown, a lion, a ship and a cornucopia on a quartered field.
 Landskrona is unique among Swedish municipal arms in having its own crown and supporters as part of its own achievement.
 Landskrona's own crown replaces the wall crown, which it has the right to use.

 Gothenburg (1619), the second largest city in Sweden, was founded in 1621 by Gustav II Adolf.
 The city arms feature the Folkung lion of the Greater Coat of Arms of Sweden, but armed with a drawn sword and bearing the "Svea Rikes" shield (a blue shield charged with three gold crowns).
 The lion, king of the animals, stands for power and agility.
 The direction of the Gothenburg lion and the crown have been especially controversial.
 The blazon received in 1952 read: "Azure, three wavy bends sinister argent, overlaid with a lion contourné crowned with closed crown Or, with forked tail, langued and armed gules, swinging with the right forepaw a sword Or, and maintaining in the left a shield azure with three crowns Or, arranged two and one."